 Always Use a Bimetal Blade to Cut Metal

 Always remember that not all blades are made to cut metal.
 Most blades are meant to cut soft materials like wood and plastic.
 Trying to cut metal with standard blades will only damage them and not get the job done.
 In stores, ask for bi-metal blades, which are made for cutting metal.
 Bimetal blades hardly get damaged when cutting metal.

 Great for Removing Tiles

-Don't you hate the dust storm created while removing tiles?
-Using an oscillating tool, you can easily remove the adhesive between the tiles, and also keep the tiles undamaged and your surrounding free from dust.
+Don’t you hate the dust storm created while removing tiles?
+Using an oscillating tool, you can easily remove the adhesive between the tiles and keep the tiles undamaged and your surroundings free from dust.

 After removing the tiles, you can use sanding paper on the oscillating tool to remove the grout underneath.
 Then your floor is ready for new tiles or whatever you have planned for it.

 There are individual blades for grout removal known as carbide blades.
 However, carbide blades are only good for smaller jobs.
 For larger jobs, you need diamond blades, which are a bit pricey but lasts a lot more than their worth of carbide blades.
 Both carbide blades and diamond blades come in several thicknesses, so be sure to get the one that matches the width of the grout.
 Remember, sparks indicate that the outer edge of the blade is damaged and the blades need replacement.